Norman Fowler, Baron Fowler: Member of Parliament

-Fowler was elected for Nottingham South in 1970; after the seat was abolished, he switched to Sutton Coldfield at the February 1974 election.
+Fowler, who had aspired to become an MP since childhood, was elected for Nottingham South in 1970; after the seat was abolished, he switched to Sutton Coldfield at the February 1974 election.

 In opposition

-During the mid-1970s, Fowler was Shadow Minister of Transport.
-In April 1976, he was photographed outside the Palace of Westminster having just taken delivery of his third four-cylinder MG MGB GT – he had reportedly rejected the idea of buying a V8 version on account of the cost.
+During the mid-1970s, Mr. Fowler was Shadow Minister of Transport.
+In April 1976, he was photographed outside the Palace of Westminster having just taken delivery of his third four-cylinder MG MGB GT — he had reportedly rejected the idea of buying a V8 version on account of its cost.

 In government

-Upon Margaret Thatcher becoming Prime Minister in 1979, she did not immediately appoint Fowler to her Cabinet, explaining: "we were short of one place.
+Upon Margaret Thatcher becoming prime minister in 1979, she did not immediately appoint Fowler to her Cabinet, explaining: "we were short of one place.
 As a result, Norman Fowler, as Minister of State at Transport, was not able to be an official member of the Cabinet, although he attended all our meetings."

-As Secretary of State for Transport, Fowler drove through Lord Nugent's 1981 bill to make seat belts compulsory, a law that came into force in 1983.
+As secretary of state for transport, Fowler drove through Lord Nugent's 1981 bill to make seat belts compulsory, a law that came into force in 1983.

-As Secretary of State for Health and Social Security in 1986, Fowler implemented the first official drive to educate the British public to the dangers of AIDS.
-Edwina Currie (Health) and John Major (Social Security) both served under him as junior ministers.
+As secretary of state for social services in 1986, Fowler implemented the first official drive to educate the British public as to the dangers of AIDS and how transmission could be reduced.
+Under his tenure, awareness about how the disease was spread was transmitted widely — including through public health posters, newspaper advertisements, and television campaigns.
+The main public health campaign, labeled "Don't Die of Ignorance", included mailing a leaflet to 23 million homes.
+By 1987, a Gallup Poll showed that 98% of the public was aware of how HIV was transmitted, and the vast majority supported Fowler's campaign.
+By 1990, infection rates in the UK were below those of peer nations, including France and the US.

+Some Conservatives, including Thatcher herself, objected to the frank content of these messages, which contained material about needle usage and intravenous drugs, as well as discussions about the risks of unprotected sex.
+During this time, Thatcher told Fowler that she felt he had become known as the "Minister for AIDS", and she disapproved of this.
+The following year, she moved him to the role of Secretary of State for Employment.